luminus-framework/luminus/resources/public/md/routes.md

   (GET "/" [] "Hello World!"))
 ```

-If we want to make a route which responds to POST and accepts some form parameters we'd write:
+If we want to make a route that responds to POST and accepts some form parameters we'd write:

 ```clojure
 (POST "/hello" [id] (str "Welcome " id))
 ```

-For some routes we'll need to access the request map, this is done by simply declaring it as the second argument to the route.
+For some routes we'll need to access the request map, this is done by simply declaring it as the
+second argument to the route.

 ```clojure
 (GET "/foo" request (interpose ", " (keys request)))
 ```

 The above route reads out all the keys from the request map and displays them.
 The output will look like the following:

 ```clojure
 :ssl-client-cert, :remote-addr, :scheme, :query-params, :session, :form-params,